varnerlab/CHEME-1800-Computing-Book/_sources/unit-1-basics/functions.md

 (content:references:iteration-for-loops-iterators)=
 #### Iterators
 In the discussion and examples above, `for-loops` used a loop counter to iterate through a list of items.
-However, many modern languages, e.g., [Julia](https://docs.julialang.org), [Python](https://www.python.org), [Swift](https://www.swift.org) or [Rust](https://www.rust-lang.org) implement the `for-in` loop construct. `For-in` loops iterate directly through the elements of a list of items without a loop counter.
+However, many modern languages, e.g., [Julia](https://docs.julialang.org), [Python](https://www.python.org), [Swift](https://www.swift.org) or [Rust](https://www.rust-lang.org) implement the `for-in` loop pattern.
+A `for-in` loop pattern directly iterates through the elements of a list _without_ a loop counter.

-Imagine that we have a list of chemical names stored in a collection named `list_of_chenicals`.
-A `for-in` statement allows us to iterate through the list directly without using a loop counter:
+Let's do an example.
+Imagine that we have a list of chemical names stored in a collection named `list_of_chemicals`.
+A `for-in` construct allows us to iterate through the list directly without using a loop counter:

 `````{tab-set}
 ````{tab-item} julia